gristlabs/grist-help/help/en/docs/self-managed.md

 but there are many other tools and services for running containers.

-To try Grist out using Docker, make an empty directory for Grist to store material in (say `~/grist`) and then for Grist Core you can do:
+To try Grist out using Docker, make an empty directory for Grist to store material in (say `~/grist`) and then you can do:

 ```
 docker run -p 8484:8484 \